skipster2k2/SouthWest-Meetups/README.md

 # SouthWest-Meetups
-List of digital and tech meetups and conferences in the southwest of England
+List of digital and tech meetups and conferences in the southwest of England #SouthWestIsBest

 ## Regular Meetups
 ### Devon